-Many terms used in the EDPB guidelines and in ISO standards documents are defined in the ISO 17000 document.
+Many terms used in the EDPB guidelines and in the International Organization for Standardization (ISO), documents are defined in the ISO 170004 document.
 Other ISO standards maintain their own definitions.

-- 2018 Act: the Data Protection Act 2018, which gives further effect to GDPR in Ireland. - Accreditation: third-party attestation related to the activities of a certification body.
-This is the result of the assessment process for successful certification body (as part of the accreditation process). - Accreditation body: a body that performs accreditation.
-In this document and for Ireland, this term is taken to mean INAB.

-- Applicant: an organisation that has applied to have their processing operations certified. - Certification: the assessment and impartial, third-party attestation that the fulfilment of certification criteria has been demonstrated in respect of a controller and/or processor's processing operations. - Certification body (CB): a third party conformity assessment body (CAB) operating certification schemes. - Certification criteria: the criteria against which an organisation's processing operations are measured for a given certification scheme. - Certification mechanism: an approved certification scheme which is available to an applicant.
+- The Data Protection Act 2018 ('the 2018 Act'): which gives further effect to the GDPR in Ireland. - Accreditation: third-party attestation related to the activities of a certification body.
+This is the result of the assessment process for successful certification bodies (as part of the accreditation process). - Accreditation body: a body that performs accreditation.
+In this document and for Ireland, this term is taken to mean INAB. - Applicant: an organisation that has applied to have their processing operations certified. - Certification: the assessment and impartial, third-party attestation that the fulfilment of certification criteria has been demonstrated in respect of a controller and/or processor's processing operations. - Certification body (CB): a third party conformity assessment body (CAB) operating certification schemes. - Certification criteria: the criteria against which an organisation's processing operations are measured for a given certification scheme. - Certification mechanism: an approved certification scheme which is available to an applicant.
 It is a service provided by an accredited certification body based on approved criteria and assessment methodology.
 It is the system by which a controller and/or processor can become certified. - Certification scheme: a certification system related to specified products, processes and services to which the same specified requirements, specific rules and procedures apply.
-It includes the certification criteria (including GDPR data protection criteria), relevant and applicable standards, and assessment methodology. - Client: an organisation that has been certified (previously the applicant) by the certification body. - Competent supervisory authority (CSA): The GDPR supervisory authority that monitors and enforces the applications of GDPR on its territory.
-Data protection criteria in schemes are submitted to a CSA for approval. - DPC: Data Protection Commission Ireland's supervisory authority in relation to the GDPR. - General Data Protection Regulation (GDPR): Regulation EU/2016/679 on the protection of natural person's personal data processing.
+It includes the certification criteria (including the GDPR data protection criteria), relevant and applicable standards, and assessment methodology.